Lab 2.1 – Reading a time series graph

 Materials needed (none)

-The figure 2.1.1 shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring.
+Figure 2.1.1 shows the air temperature as measured at the OOI Coastal Pioneer Offshore mooring over one full year.
 Let’s explore this graph and see if we can make sense of it.

 - What was the start and end date for data collection?